murphy214/flatpip/README.md

 ```
 In the diagram below 100 & 105 would be globalx.

-Getting the diesnon of our gridx size and gridy size is just the delta between min and max.
+Getting the size of our gridx size and gridy size is just the delta between min and max.

 #### The Cool Part

-So under a few assumptions are entire point in polygon index can be described as follows.
+So under a few assumptions our entire point in polygon index can be described as follows.

 ##### Creating the grid